Those tiny, immobile pests that appear like small bumps on your plants are likely scale insects.

 Neem comes from the seeds of the neem tree.
 Farmers have been using it for many years as a natural pesticide.

-Mix two teaspoons of liquid soap with two tablespoons of neem oil and a gallon of warm water to use neem oil for scale insects.
+Mix 2 teaspoons of liquid soap with 2 tablespoons of neem oil and 1 gallon of warm water to use neem oil for scale insects.
 Finally, shake well and spray the infested plants.

-Alternatively, you can get this natural treatment as a concentrate with other active ingredients in organic commercial sprays.
+You can also find this natural treatment as a concentrate.
+It comes mixed with other active ingredients in organic commercial sprays.

 Neem oil will block the breathing holes of these pests, suffocating them to death.